chayan7/flashfold/README.md

 ### Step 1: Install Conda
 First, we need to make sure that we have Conda installed.
 It can be downloaded and installed from [Anaconda](https://www.anaconda.com/products/distribution) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

-Or, one can use the following commands to install Miniforge or Mambaforge (a minimal installer for conda) for Linux and MacOS (Silicon and Intel) platforms:
+Or, one can use the following commands (recommended) to install Miniforge or Mambaforge (a minimal installer for conda) for Linux and MacOS (Silicon and Intel) platforms:
 ```sh
 #For Linux